myphptalent/Chrome-Extensions/README.md

 # Chrome-Extensions
-This is related to tutorial
+This is a basic tutorial related to Chorme-Extensions.